rwieruch/blog_robinwieruch_content/slack-invite-javascript-react.md

 {{% pin_it_image "slack invite react" "img/posts/slack-invite-javascript-react/slack-invite.jpg" "is-src-set" %}}

 The form for the React Sign Up component doesn't become anymore complex by adding the Slack invitation to it.
-The following is a simple sign up form where the Slack invite is added on top.
+The following is a sign up form where the Slack invite is added on top.
 Before the `onUserAuthSignUp()` function is called to authenticate an user, the user gets invited to the Slack Group when the checkbox for the invitation was checked.

 {{< highlight javascript "hl_lines=10 14 17 18 19 28 33 34 35 46 75 76 77 78 79 80 81 82" >}}
 class SignUp extends Component {